As Trump invokes presidential powers to fight the coronavirus, he sows confusion along the way

-He blindsided New York’s governor Saturday by publicly announcing a potential quarantine order on the state’s residents.
-This came a day after he authorized his government to use the Defense Production Act, a move he had taken an on-again, off-again stance on for weeks, but it remains unclear if that power will be used.
+He blindsided New York’s governor Saturday by publicly announcing a potential quarantine order on the state’s residents, only to retreat from the idea hours later.
+This came a day after he authorized his government to use the Defense Production Act, a move on which he’d been taking an on-again, off-again stance, but it remains unclear whether that power will be used.

 And he is due to issue new guidelines next week about whether the country should continue social distancing practices — but he’s vacillated between all but declaring victory against the coronavirus and acceding to experts who say the national slowdown may have to continue for several more weeks.

-On Saturday, Trump flew on Air Force One to Norfolk, and delivered remarks before the departure of a naval hospital ship bound for New York.
+On Saturday, Trump flew on Air Force One to Norfolk, where he delivered remarks before the departure of a naval hospital ship bound for New York.

 “As we gather today, our country is at war with an invisible enemy,” he said.
-“We are marshaling the full power of the American nation — economic, scientific, medical, and military — to vanquish the virus.
+“We are marshaling the full power of the American nation — economic, scientific, medical and military — to vanquish the virus.
 And we will do that.”

 After Defense Secretary Mark T. Esper introduced him as “the president of the United States and our commander in chief,” Trump spoke against a backdrop of a dozen waving American flags and the massive hull of the USNS Comfort.
 It was the latest example of Trump presenting himself as a “wartime president,” a phrase he has used regularly even as his efforts to marshal his presidential powers have at times been unsteady and infused with partisan politics.